juliocesar/styling-with-sass/in-progress/strategy.md

       @include button;
     }

-With the difference being that the class name the button exposes carrying a more descriptive name.
-There are other patterns which make use of tag attributes, such as [AMCSS](http://amcss.github.io/), where the core group of directives comes from the attribute name, with modifiers being passable as values, as in:
+With the difference being that the class name the button exposes in the previous example carries a more descriptive name.

+There are other patterns which make use of tag attributes, such as [AMCSS](http://amcss.github.io/), where the core group of directives comes from the attribute name `am-Button`, with modifiers being passable as values to it, as in:

     <button am-Button="primary large">
       Download